 The ongoing digital globalization of ecommerce and social media has resulted in an ever-increasing demand for people to stay connected at all time.
 As a result, smartphones have become an integral part of everyday life — but just how ubiquitous are they?

 The Pew Research Center has conducted an extensive study on global smartphone penetration and internet usage, with in-depth data on smartphone ownership and penetration by country

 At GFluence, we decided to take a closer look at the smartphone usage statistics by country for the 10 countries in which smartphones are most popular.
 We delved into the country-specific cultural, social and economic trends behind the data to develop a comprehensive understanding of the ways in which people are using their smartphones.
 These top countries are spread across the world, all featuring their own languages and levels of economic development.

 Take a look at our map and chart to see for yourself where smartphones have become the most popular:

 Emerging Economies Call For Bigger Smartphone Usage

-South Korea – The Smartphone Dominatrix
+South Korea: The Undisputed Smartphone Leader

-It is the reason the Israeli app Red Alert was created.
-The “Red Alert” app, developed by an Israeli teenager, sends a text alert to a mobile device whenever air-raid sirens are blared anywhere in Israel.
+The Israeli app Red Alert was created for precisely this reason.
+Developed by an Israeli teenager, Red Alert sends a text alert to a mobile device whenever air-raid sirens are activated anywhere in Israel.
 Each alert also states the location of the warnings.

-Better the Economy, Better the Connection
+The Better the Economy, the Better the Connection

 Featured image source: pixabay.com